Luzefiru/Assetica/README.md

 <img src="./public/cover.png" />

 A cloud-based inventory management web application for the modern consumer.
-Powered by an Express.js REST API web servvi hosted on [Render.com](https://render.com/) that fetches data from a NoSQL [MongoDB](https://www.mongodb.com/) database cluster and performs HTML server-side rendering with EJS.
+Powered by an Express.js REST API web service hosted on [Render.com](https://render.com/) that fetches data from a NoSQL [MongoDB](https://www.mongodb.com/) database cluster and performs HTML server-side rendering with EJS.

 ## Database Schema